tradle/mycloud/README.md

 There's configuration and configuration.

-- To configure the built-in bot, copy `./conf/sample-conf.json` to `./conf/tradle.json`
+- To configure the built-in bot, edit `./conf/provider.json`
 - If you'd like to write your own bot, for now the easier way to do it is directly in your cloned tradle/serverless repo.
 Check out the built-in bot in: [./samplebot/index.js](./samplebot/index.js).

 ### Explore the Architecture